geomio/memory/readme.md

   findVowel("A")
   Expected Output: false

-  Test: "it should count user vowel, and consonants and words
+  Test: "it should count user consonants
   Code:
   findVowelConsonantCount("Cat")
+  Expected Output: Consonants count = 2

+  Test: "it should count user vowel
+  Code:
+  findVowelConsonantCount("Cat")
-  Expected Output: Vowel Count = 1 Consonants count = 2
+  Expected Output: Vowel Count = 1

+  Test: "it should count user words
+  Code:
+  findVowelConsonantCount("Cat")
+  Expected Output: Word Count = 1

+  Test: "It should display up to 8 words of user text"
+  Code:
+  teaserOutput("here are words one two three this is a string that is so long") Expected Output: it will show user "here are words one two three this is"